 All dogs must have an up to date record of current vaccinations.
 All dogs must be vaccinated against Distemper, Hepatitis, Leptospirosis, and Canine Parvovirus.
-The Bordetella (kennel cough) vaccine must be given no less than seven days before boarding to allow for this vaccination to take effect.
+The Bordetella (kennel cough) vaccine should be given no less than three days before boarding to allow for this vaccination to take effect.
 We will allow dogs without the Kennel cough vaccine to stay but we are unable to cover any veterinary fees during or subsequent to your dog’s stay with us (regardless of condition).

-4. Females in Season
+3. Females in Season

 We are unable to board female dogs that are actually ‘in season’. • If your dog comes into season during her stay and we are unable to reach you or your emergency contact we will consult with our vet who may decide to delay her season for the welfare of all dogs staying at the kennels.
 This would be an additional expense to you which should be settled on collection.
 If you believe your dog may be due a season around the time of boarding, please speak with your vet to discuss options for delaying.

 4. Illness and Care

 Unfortunately we may have to refuse admission if your dog show signs of ill health.

 All attempts are made to give your dog the very best care and attention, however we cannot be held responsible for any loss outside of our control.
 If, in the sad event of the loss of a pet and we are unable to contact either you or your emergency contact, we would seek advice from our veterinary surgeon to make the necessary arrangements.

-6. Opening hours
+5. Opening hours

 Kennel Cough is a common and highly contagious respiratory disease.
 Even in a scrupulously clean environment like Maccabee’s, this illness can strike.
 Unfortunately it is impossible to entirely safeguard against Kennel Cough.
 The virus can incubate for up to two weeks, meaning that dogs that appear perfectly healthy during their stay may be, in fact, carrying one of the viruses that cause a problem.
-We understand that the vaccination cannot protect your dog from all of the illnesses that contribute to Kennel Cough, but we require all dogs to be vaccinated to minimise the risk.
+We understand that the vaccination cannot protect your dog from all of the illnesses that contribute to Kennel Cough, but we highly recommend all dogs to be vaccinated against Kennel Cough to minimise the risk.
 Unfortunately, due to the arbitrary nature of the illness, we cannot accept responsibility or liability for any cost you may incur.